Skate 3 has a better graphic design and some updates to make the experience feel as real as possible.

 11. Double Heelflip

-The Heelflip and the Ollie are the most basic tricks in Skate 3.
+The Heelflip and the Ollie are the most basic tricks in Skate 3 but it’s the foundation for other advanced tricks.

 12. FS Shuvit

-You do an FS Shove-it by starting in the way you would with an Ollie.
+You do an FS Shove-it by starting in the way you would with a good Ollie.

 You jump and then use your foot to do the following respectively: push the tail down and make it spin clockwise or counterclockwise.